 At the same time, social activism has benefited from digitisation.
 As the report entitled Mapping Digital Media by Open Society points out, the first draft of a comprehensive animal rights law, the banning of the honour crime code from the law, the protection of 170 historic buildings slated for demolition and greater media coverage of issues concerning migrant/domestic workers were all achieved through digital activism.
 These organisations’ official websites and Facebook pages and groups are the most commonly used digital tools, and have the greatest impact.

-Among the ten most followed Twitter accounts in Lebanon, only one does not belong to a star of the entertainment world: the Lebanese Al-Arabiyya TV presenter and award-winning journalist Rima Makatabi, with more than 2 million followers.
+In 2020, the ten most followed Twitter accounts in Lebanon belong mostly to singers or to stars of the entertainment world.
+The first, Elissa, enjoys more than 14m followers, reaching a wide audience way beyond the national borders.
+In the past years, also journalists like Rima Makatabi, an award winning and TV presenter at Al-Arabiyya TV.
+The shift might suggest a change within the public that could derive from an alteration of digital demographic distribution or from a change of general interests.
 Other important personalities that are particularly followed from the media sector are mainly TV political talk show hosts such as Marcel Ghanem (LBC) and Imad Marmal (Al-Manar), as well as Ghassan Ben Jiddo, the director of Al-Mayadin, and Gisèle Khoury (former LBC and Al-Arabiya, now BBC Arabic).
 Among influent opinion makers there are newspapers columnists, such as Ghassan Charbil and Jihad Khazen from the pan-Arab newspaper Al-Hayat; Michel Hajj Georgeou, writing for the French speaking L’Orient-Le Jour; Ibrahim al Amin, co-founder and editor in chief of Al-Akhbar.